 Riverside Park along the Hudson River always provides great ambiance and wide-open spaces.
 The park boasts some lovely features, such as the 91st Street Garden (featured in You’ve Got Mail), the Soldier & Sailor’s Monument at 89th Street, and the 79th Street Boat Basin, a dog-friendly bar, and restaurant which overlooks the Hudson River.

 Interesting boutiques line Columbus Avenue in the West ‘70s, and you’ll find a good number of retailers on Broadway, including Century 21 near the south end of the neighborhood.

 A walk east to Central Park is speedier than the comparable walk across town.
 After living in both the Upper East and the Upper West, I can vouch.
 Reaching Central Park from the farthest point on the Upper West Side takes no more than 15 minutes.
-Traveling on foot from the farthest street on the Upper East –– East End Avenue –– to Central Park is a 20-minute walk, minimum.
+Traveling on foot from the most distant street on the Upper East –– East End Avenue –– to Central Park is a 20-minute walk, minimum.

-The Upper West Side isn’t known for its dining scene, but a handful of reputable restaurants have opened in the past couple years.
+The Upper West Side isn’t known for its dining scene, but a handful of reputable restaurants have opened in the past couple of years.
 Overall, the East Side wins when it comes to food and nightlife.

-But the amount of culture on the UWS can’t be beat.
+But the amount of culture on the UWS can’t be beaten.
 The east side does proudly include Museum Mile and the 92nd Street Y, but on the west side, you can’t ignore the many performance options at Lincoln Center, a hub for the arts and home to Julliard.